Shipstr/junior-backend-code-challenge/README.md

 *We expect this exercise to take 2-4 hours at the most.* If you ran out of time, please comment on what remains to be done in the README.

 Since this is a backend-focused challenge, we are not looking for styling or CSS, but will notice if any improvements are made.
-Also, don't concern yourself with configuring everything perfectly.
-This is just an exercise, so if you don't need to tweak something in order to meet the criteria below, leave it at the defaults.
+For this backend challenge, the default configurations should work as-is.
+Feel free to update the configurations for your implementation of the challenge, if needed.

 # Back-end